Deformed X and O limbs in rabbits

 deformation and bowing of the long bones of limbs; ·

-etiopathology of angular limb deformation is not well documented in rabbits.
+etiopathology of angular limb deformation in rabbits is not well documented.

-ossification retardation of bones have often a congenital origin.
+ossification retardation of bones are often congenital in origin.
 Growth of

-bones is influenced by a number of factors: genetic, hormonal
+bones is influenced by a number of factors,

-deformity corrects itself naturally once the rabbit kit is placed in an
+the rabbit kit is placed in an environment without a slippery floor.
+In the

 hereditary origin related to a single autosomal recessive gene appears to

-cause bending of the upper limbs in some rabbit breeds: Beveren rabbits,
+cause bending of the upper limbs in some rabbit breeds, including Beveren

 deformation